 Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

-When we took our first cruise more than 15 years ago, we sat down with a travel agent and she told us just about everything we needed to know.
+When we took our first cruise almost 20 years ago, we sat down with a travel agent and she told us just about everything we needed to know.
 However, these days, it’s more likely that you’ve booked online, either with a travel agent, online website or direct with the cruise line.

 While the basic information is still passed on, there’s still a lot to know that may not be.
 In this post, I share 17 common first time cruiser mistakes, so that you don’t make them!